medhan-sh/pwn.college_medhansh1/Digesting Documention/C3-man.md

 **Flag:** `pwn.college{cACMq6eLzxepz1k0kC5Y5UBmIt6.QX0EDO0wiN2kjNzEzW}`

-Did not pay a lot of attention to the manual first missed the correct argument , went through the manual again to find the correct argument to obtain the flag.
+Used the `man` command to obtain the manual .Did not pay a lot of attention to the manual first missed the correct argument , went through the manual again to find the correct argument to obtain the flag.
 ```
 hacker@man~reading-manuals:~$ man challenge
 hacker@man~reading-manuals:~$ /challenge/challenge - print the flag!